RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

         level: admin
 ```

-Three details decide whether this configuration survives contact with a restart, a redeployment, and the next delivery.
+Three details decide whether this configuration survives a restart, a redeployment, and the next delivery.

 `encryption.storagePath` must be a persistent volume.
 It holds the appservice's device identity and Megolm session state.
-Losing it interrupts delivery and produces a new device that other members have not verified; messages sent by the original device become permanently undecryptable to anyone who joins afterward.
-This is the one PVC in the stack whose contents cannot be regenerated without losing cryptographic continuity.
+Losing it interrupts delivery and produces a new device that other members have not verified.
+Messages sent by the original device become permanently undecryptable to anyone who joins afterward.
+No other PVC in this stack loses cryptographic continuity when it disappears.

 `cache.redisUri` moves Hookshot's transient state out of the pod, which is what makes a restart cheap.

 The `permissions` block is the one I got wrong.
-Current Hookshot webhook commands use the `generic` service permission; the legacy `webhooks` service value caused provisioning failures in my deployment, with no useful error or log line.
-The wildcard `"*"` is the correct value and covers generic webhooks, feeds, and the GitHub service.
+Current Hookshot webhook commands use the `generic` service permission.
+The legacy `webhooks` value caused provisioning failures in my deployment with no useful error or log line.
+The wildcard `"*"` covers generic webhooks, feeds, and the GitHub service.

 ## Creating a Webhook Without the Legacy Provisioning API

 Hookshot 7.0 removed its legacy HTTP provisioning API.
-Webhook creation now goes through Matrix itself, either through the room widget or by asking the bot in the room.
-Both paths are interactive, and neither is scriptable; that is a poor fit when the webhook belongs to a CronJob deployed from a manifest.
+Webhook creation now goes through Matrix, either through the room widget or by asking the bot in the room.
+Both paths are interactive, and neither is scriptable.
+That is a poor fit when the webhook belongs to a CronJob deployed from a manifest.

-The underlying state is simple.
-A webhook is a `uk.half-shot.matrix-hookshot.generic.hook` state event in the room; Hookshot notices the new state event, mints a hook ID, and records the mapping in its own room account data.
-Both are ordinary client-server API operations, which makes the whole flow scriptable:
+A webhook is a `uk.half-shot.matrix-hookshot.generic.hook` state event in the room.
+Hookshot notices the new state event, mints a hook ID, and records the mapping in its own room account data.
+Both steps use ordinary client-server API operations, which makes the flow scriptable:

 ```python
 # 1. Mint a one-shot server admin using registration_shared_secret